telerik/winforms-docs/controls/gridview/styling-and-appearance/themes.md

 ![gridview-styling-and-appearance-themes 018](images/gridview-styling-and-appearance-themes018.png)

->note You can preview the built-in themes using our [Theme Viewer]({%slug winforms/tools/themeviewer%}) application.
+You can preview the built-in themes using our [Theme Viewer]({%slug winforms/tools/themeviewer%}) application.
->

->note You can edit the existing built-in themes or you can create brand new ones using [Visual Style Builder]({%slug winforms/tools/visual-style-builder%}).
+You can edit the existing built-in themes or you can create brand new ones using [Visual Style Builder]({%slug winforms/tools/visual-style-builder%}).
->

 # See Also
 * [Alternating Row Color]({%slug winforms/gridview/styling-and-appearance/alternating-row-color%})